Chang Myon

 Under Japanese rule, Chang worked in education as a school teacher, administrator, and principal.
 In 1948, he led the delegation of the Republic of Korea to the UN General Assembly.
 In 1949, he became the first ambassador of the Republic of Korea to the United States.
 In 1950, he successfully appealed to the United States and the UN to send troops to assist in the Korean War.
-On November 23, 1950, he was appointed the second prime minister of the First Republic of Korea.
-From 1956 to 1960, he served as the fourth vice president of the First Republic of Korea.
+On November 23, 1950, he was appointed the prime minister of the First Republic of Korea.
+From 1956 to 1960, he served as the vice president of the First Republic of Korea.

-When Syngman Rhee's government was ousted by the student-led pro-democracy uprising of April 19 Movement, he was elected the Prime Minister of the Second Republic in 1960.
+When Syngman Rhee's government was ousted by the student-led pro-democracy uprising of April Revolution, he was elected the prime minister of the Second Republic in 1960.
 After the country adopted a parliamentary system in response to Rhee's abuse of presidential power, Chang became the head of government.
-Chang Myon's government ended when Park Chung-hee led a successful military coup on May 16, 1961, which marked the end of the Second Republic and the nation's brief only ever instance of using the parliamentary form of government.
+Chang Myon's government ended when Park Chung Hee led a successful military coup on May 16, 1961.

-Life

-Early life
+Early life and education

 Chang Myon was born in 1899 in Jeokseon-dong, Hansung.
 He was the first son of Chang Gi-bin and Lucia Hwang.
 His father was a revenue officer of the seaport of Incheon and later became superintendent of customs (Saeguanjiang) of the seaport of Busan.
-His given name was Myon (면;勉).
-He was a member of the Indong Chang Family (인동장씨;仁同張氏), and descended from Jukjong Chang Cham (죽정장잠;竹亭張潛), a well-known Neo-Confucianism philosopher.
-Chang's ninth-generation grandfather lived in South Pyongan Province Province but his father moved to Incheon.
-The first Roman Catholic believer in his family was his great-grandmother, Lady Park.

-In 1906, he began studying at Incheon Parkmun Primary School (인천 박문 소학교;仁川博文小學校), and graduated in 1912.
-He then went to Incheon Public Simsang Elementary School (인천 공립 심상소학교, 仁川公立尋常小學校), graduating in 1914.
-He later attended Suwon Agriculture High School (수원농업고등학교, 水原農業高等學校), and he graduated onMay 25, 1917.
+In 1906, he began studying at Incheon Parkmun Primary School, and graduated in 1912.
+He then went to Incheon Public Simsang Elementary School, graduating in 1914.
+He later attended Suwon Agriculture High School, and he graduated on May 25, 1917.
 In March 1916, he married Kim Ok-yun.
 They had six sons and three daughters.